Well, the windows & frames have for the time being, Won!

 Dropped down without having to shake and push.

-Lifted up easy enough but I could tell the foam was holding on to the sides of the hull.
+Lifted up easy enough but I could tell the foam was holding on to the

 Lifting the box lid, slowly, I could feel the hull slipping down.

-This was good and I did not get ahead of the hull dropping and the hull stayed on the bottom board foam.
+This was good and I did not get ahead of the hull dropping and the

 I think for now, I will leave it like this.